Blog

 [navigation]

 Seasonal color analysis (SCA) is a method that determines which colors best complement an individual's natural skin tone, hair color, and eye color.
-It is based on four categories, namely Winter, Summer, Spring, and Autumn.
-This analysis considers the color temperature, saturation, and brightness of an individual's skin tone to determine which season they belong to.
+It is based on four primary categories: Winter, Summer, Spring, and Autumn.
+Each category reflects a combination of color temperature, brightness, and saturation.
+The goal is to identify colors that visually align with a person’s natural contrast and undertones.

 Get Best-In-Class Virtual Try-On Request a demo